k00c/pr-flow-state/README.md

 - An enjoyable PR review would surface intent first, highlight meaningful changes, and feel like contributing to delivery rather than policing.
 - The level of ceremony would match the level of risk: trivial changes flow through lightly, while high‑impact changes get the deep collaborative review they deserve.
 - PRs would stay scoped and coherent, so reviewers can focus on the *story of the change* rather than untangling unrelated edits.
-- Noise‑free by default: superfluous debug or temporary files are automatically excluded or quarantined, so reviewers only see what matters.
+- Noise‑free by default: irrelevant artifacts never reach the reviewer’s eyes — they’re flagged or quarantined so cleanup happens before collaboration begins.
 - This repo explores whether we can prototype workflows that make that vision real.

 ## The Vision